 "Engine start" is defined as the point when the engine reaches a speed 150 rpm below the normal, warmed-up idle speed (as determined in the drive position for vehicles equipped with an automatic transmission).
 For hybrid vehicles or for engines employing alternate engine start hardware or strategies (e.g., integrated starter and generators.), the manufacturer may request Executive Officer approval to use an alternate definition for engine start (e.g., ignition key "on").
-Executive Officer approval of the alternate definition shall be based on equivalence to an engine start for a conventional vehicle.
+Executive Officer approval to an engine start for a conventional vehicle.